Deep Learning for Micro-expression Recognition: A Survey: Inputs

 \subsubsection{Face detection and registration}

-For the MER process, the primary stage is face detection which removes the background.
-One of the most widely used algorithm for face detection is Viola-Jones \cite{viola2001robust}.
-The Viola-Jones is a real-time object detection method based on Haar features and a cascade of weak classifiers.
-However, the method can not deal with the problems of large pose variations and occlusions \cite{salah2011communication}.
-Some methods overcome these problems by utilizing pose-specific detectors and probabilistic approaches \cite{wu2004fast}.
-Matsugu et al. \cite{matsugu2003subject} firstly adapted CNN network for face detection with a rule-based algorithm, which is robust to translation, scale, and pose.
-Furthermore, various face detection methods based on DL have been presented to overcome pose variations \cite{sun2013deep, ranjan2015deep,ranjan2017hyperface}.
-To date, face detectors based on DL have been adopted in popular open source libraries, such as dlib and OpenCV.
+For processing MEs, face detection which removes the background and gets the facial region is the first step.
+One of the most widely used algorithms for face detection is Viola-Jones \cite{viola2001robust} based on a cascade of weak classifiers.
+However, this method can not deal with large pose variations and occlusions.
+Matsugu~\etal~ \cite{matsugu2003subject} firstly adopted CNN network for face detection with a rule-based algorithm, which is robust to translation, scale, and pose.
+Recently, face detectors based on DL have been utilized in popular open source libraries, such as dlib and OpenCV.

-Since spontaneous MEs involves muscle movements of low intensity, little pose variations and movements may lead to a huge influence for MER.
+Since spontaneous MEs involve muscle movements of low intensity, even little pose variations and movements may heavily affect MER performance.
 To this end, face registration is crucial for MER.
-It aligns the detected faces onto a reference face to handle varying head-pose issues for successful MER \cite{sariyanidi2016robust}.
-Currently, one of the most used facial registration methods is the active shape models (ASM) \cite{cootes1995active} encoding both geometry and intensity information.
-Then, the active appearance models (AAM) \cite{cootes2001active} is extended on ASM for matching any face with any expression rapidly.
-Discriminative response map fitting (DRMF) is a regression approach which can handle occlusions in dynamic backgrounds with lower computational consumption in real time \cite{asthana2013robust}.
-With the fast development of DL, deep networks with cascaded regression \cite{sun2013deep,zhang2016joint} have become the state-of-the-art methods for face alignment due to its excellent performances.
-Specifically, in practice, for micro-expression clips, all frames in the same video clip are registeblack with the same transformation, as the head movements in micro-expression clips is small.
+It aligns the detected faces onto a reference face to handle varying head-pose issues for successful MER.
+Currently, one of the most used facial registration methods is the Active Shape Models (ASM) \cite{cootes1995active} encoding both geometry and intensity information.
+Then, the Active Appearance Models (AAM) \cite{cootes2001active} is presented for matching any face with any expression rapidly.
+With the fast development of DL, deep networks with cascaded regression \cite{zhang2016joint} have become the state-of-the-art methods for face alignment due to their excellent performances.